d12frosted/elpa-mirror/gnu/embark-consult-readme.txt

 ..
 1. Showing information about available targets and actions
 ..
 2. Selecting commands via completions instead of key bindings
 ..
 3. Quitting the minibuffer after an action
 ..
-4. Allowing the target to be edited before acting on it
+4. Running some setup after injecting the target
 ..
-5. Running some setup after injecting the target
+5. Running hooks before or after an action
 ..
 6. Creating your own keymaps
 ..
 7. Defining actions for new categories of targets .....
 1. New minibuffer target example - tab-bar tabs